 From High School through Graduate School, Susan taught in Religious Schools in Ohio, Illinois and Missouri before moving to Philadelphia.
 She was voted Teacher of the Year several times.
 Susan blended counseling and Jewish education as her joint career goals as she worked in the Philadelphia Jewish community before joining Beth David.
-She has also written many curriculum strands and faculty guides, including the innovative "Educator in Residence" and "ALS — Parents As Learners System" programs.
+She has also written many curriculum strands and faculty guides, including the innovative "Educator in Residence" and "PALS — Parents As Learners System" programs.
 Her overall core values view Jewish education as the vital and crucial link to connecting families and congregation.

 Ned is a native Midwesterner (Wisconsin and Michigan) and a veteran of Jewish camps in Wisconsin.
 He is a graduate of the University of Michigan, with a B.A. in both History and Jewish Studies.
 He received an MBA from New York University and studied overseas at The Hebrew University in Jerusalem during his junior year and in Paris and London during his second year of graduate business school.
 He speaks both Hebrew and French.